Ice fishing on frozen lake in Kiruna

 1. Day 1: Arrive Kiruna afternoon.
 Northern Lights tour in evening.

-2. Day 2 daytime: LKAB mine tour (morning) + Sami culture visit (afternoon).
+2. Day 2 daytime: LKAB mine tour (morning) + Sámi culture visit (afternoon).
 Evening: rest night or DIY aurora-chase.

 3. Day 3 daytime: Abisko Day Tour.
 Evening: second Northern Lights tour (you'll want one, trust us).

-4. Day 4 daytime: Ice fishing (morning) + Ice Hotel visit (afternoon).
+4. Day 4 daytime: Ice fishing (morning) + ICEHOTEL visit (afternoon).
 Fly out.

 What the weather decides for you

 Above −10°C outdoor activities are comfortable.
-Below −25°C, shift toward indoor options (LKAB mine, Ice Hotel visit, Kiruna Church).
+Below −25°C, shift toward indoor options (LKAB mine, ICEHOTEL visit, Kiruna Church).
 Check the live Kiruna weather before firming your daily schedule.

 Related reading